jordan-yee/dangerscripts-kakoune/README.md

 3. A `<plugin-name>-install.sh` script for the plugin in the `/plugin-installs` directory.
    - By default a script is generated that copies the plugin repository directory to the `~/.config/kak/plugins/<plugin-name>-directory`.

-# Installation Scripts (TODO)
+# TODO

+- [ ] Review configuration scripts to make sure files are sourced as needed.
-- [ ] Create scripts that automatically add selected plugins and configuration options to a Kakoune installation on the current system.
+- [ ] Create build-kakrc script that appends all config scripts to the base kakrc.
+      - How to handle load order for dependent plugins?
+- [ ] Add strategy for handling experimental .kak scripts.
+- [ ] Create install-all script that runs all existing installation scripts.